-Masks come in many forms and are worn for a variety of reasons.
-Some cultures use them for religious or ritual practices, while others may use them for protection, entertainment, or disguise.
-Broadly defined, a mask is a concealment of identity.
+Masks come in many forms, and are worn for a variety of reasons.
+Some cultures use them for religious or ritual practices, while others may use them for protection, entertainment, and disguise.
+Broadly defined, a mask is simply the covering of the face.
 We wear and use masks every day.
-While we often connect masks with masquerade, performance and events like Halloween, facial makeup, personal protective equipment, tattoos, scarification and prosthetic pieces applied to the face are all forms of a mask.
+While we often connect masks with masquerade and Halloween; facial makeup, tattoos, scarification and prosthetic pieces applied to the face are all forms of a mask.
 Does the wearing of a mask help identify who we are, or do they hide who we are?
 We will explore masks and our relationships with them as pieces of art, their use in the sciences and diverse societies.